-Since starting Fast Company, Bill has also written three books on leadership and change.
-His new book, Simply Brilliant: How Great Organizations Do Ordinary Things in Extraordinary Ways.
+Since starting Fast Company, Bill has written three books on creativity, leadership and change.
+His most recent book is Simply Brilliant: How Great Organizations Do Ordinary Things in Extraordinary Ways.
 The book offers a set of messages and a collection of case studies on how to unleash breakthrough innovation and cutting-edge performance in even the most traditional, hard-to-change fields.
 His previous book, Practically Radical, was a Wall Street Journal bestseller.
-His previous book, Mavericks at Work, was a New York Times bestseller and was named a “Business Book of the Year” by The Economist and the Financial Times.
+His first book, Mavericks at Work, was a New York Times bestseller and was named a “Business Book of the Year” by The Economist and the Financial Times.
 Bill has published numerous essays and CEO interviews in the Harvard Business Review, and his column, “Under New Management,” ran in the Sunday Business section of The New York Times.
 He now writes regularly for HBR.org.

 A graduate of Princeton University and MIT’s Sloan School of Management, Bill speaks with intellectual authority and real-world experience on how to stand for something extraordinary in a world of hyper-competition and nonstop change, the connection between who you are in the marketplace and how you lead in the workplace, and the importance of making sure that what you know about your field doesn’t limit what you can imagine about the future.
 Provocative and inspiring, he offers firsthand accounts of how game changers are transforming their companies and shaking up their industries—and insights into how you can do the same in your own organization.